jillesvangurp/www.jillesvangurp.com/_posts/2005-11-07-howto-start-jedit.md

 <strong>Update 11-07-2011</strong>:

-The above line of .profile voodoo is now also available on <a href="https://gist.github.com/1004521">Gist</a>, the code snippet sharing site on Github.
+The above line of .profile voodoo is now also available on [Gist](https://gist.github.com/1004521), the code snippet sharing site on Github.